 All this may seem visually simple.
 Yet required an intense re-coordination.
 Days if not week – of scrutiny and readings across multiple resolutions (both simulated and real devices).

 I have learned much thus; thanks from my recently completed folio project (within Squarespace® platform) – on implementing @media screen set of CSS rules to devise a set of typographic scalability across a range of screen resolutions.That project alone took me nine days, and ninety (90) genuine hours of my own time.
 Just to prove my own humble mastery of none at front-end customisations within facing one limitation over another.

 I really do care how typographic proportions look on larger and smaller screens.
 As well as how pleasingly isolated they are in relative to everything else.
 Legibility via dominance here is key as I design Responsive Set Rules towards larger screen resolutions.
-But also hardly forgetting too – that smaller screens have their own virtues and thus – restrictive parameters I must set these rules to duplicate but manually re-adapt.

 You will witness; depending on what resolution you are in as the following changes: